-- 1. The account is to be used only for educational and administrative purposes. - 2.
+- 1. The account is to be used primarily for educational and administrative purposes, unless otherwise specified in the Employee Handbook. - 2.
 Information posted through Web 2.0 tools, such as podcasts, blogs, forums, wikis, social networking sites, and other emerging technologies should reflect the District's instructional goals.